 Table of Contents

-Recently, I was trying to select my Azure subscription using my PowerShell ISE, But I got the error The term ‘Select-AzureSubscription’ is not recognized as the name of a cmdlet.
+Recently, I was trying to select my Azure subscription using my PowerShell ISE, but I got this error.
 I was executing the below PowerShell cmdlet to select my Azure Subscription.

 The complete error message was as below